- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 - This article is for business owners considering an SBA or conventional small business loan.

-Whether you need short-term funding or help paying for expensive equipment, U.S. Small Business Administration (SBA) and conventional loans are popular options, and for good reason.
+Whether you need short-term funding or help paying for expensive equipment, U.S. Small Business Administration (SBA) and conventional bank loans are popular options, and for good reason.
 Both offer lower interest rates, but that's where the similarities end.
 There are distinct differences between the two types of loans that would-be borrowers need to understand.

 What is an SBA loan?